andywer/webpack-blocks/CONTRIBUTING.md

 ## Share

+1. Fork the repository.
+2. Create a new branch from `master`.
+3. Do something awesome.
+4. Add / update tests.
+5. Commit your changes.
+6. Update changelogs of all packages that you change.
+Use *Next release* as a version number.
-Commit your changes, push them and open a pull request.
-We will review your pull request and eventually merge your valuable contribution back into the mother repository.
+7. Push them and open a pull request.

 ## More Information